Vivienne

 This is my Viv.
-A force of nature who never dyed her hair, could touch her toes at 97, and made caramel puddings that would make your tastebuds sing.
-She had a way with words, like the time she saw my dad leaning out the window to adjust the TV aerial and yelled, "Good gracious, Michael - be careful!
+A force of nature who never dyed her hair, could touch her toes at 95, and made caramel puddings that would make your eyes water.
+She had a way with words, like the time she saw my dad leaning out the window to adjust the TV aerial and said, "Good gracious, Michael — be careful!
 That's how Emu died!"
 Viv was highly amused to sit for these portraits, endlessly saying ‘Gracious I look awful don’t I?’
-But she soldiered on and gave a beautiful short interview (below) which was later used at her wake, a few years after this was made.
+But she soldiered on and gave a beautiful short conversation (below) which was later used at her wake, some months after this was made.
+An amazing, humorous, life-loving woman.

 “My father was such a good man.”